Barham, John Kenneth Interview

 [Break, then recommencing on new subject about Maureen’s sister]

 … where Maureen’s sisters lived.
 And when her husband got crook we used to go up there about once every week or second week to see him, you know?
-Then they moved out of their house in Tauranga; went to a rest home at Ōmokoroa.
+Then they moved out of their house in Tauranga; they went to a rest home at Ōmokoroa.
 That was about eighteen or twenty ks [kilometres] out of Tauranga.

 Are you still able to drive?